jaljo/articles/text-editor/text-editor-002-en-proofing.md

 ## The specs

-The text editor sould provide the basic fatures of text edition :
+The text editor should provide the basic features of text edition :
 - apply some style to a portion of text (bold, italic, underlined)
 - create an HTTP link
 - create some paragraphs